Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ .Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/Process Manager - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

  ^ Command refers to a .sh script that probably doesn't exist yet.
 We will create it for testing later.
 Yes, a shell script file path can run as a command without any process name leading it.

- ^ We want redirect_stderr=false to keep standard out and error logs separately.
+ ^ We want redirect_stderr=true to keep errors out of standard logs, and to keep them in two separate log files.
 This is up to you.
-If you prefer all standard out and error logs to go into one file, set redirect_stderr=true in order to redirect errors to the standard out log.
+If you prefer all standard out and error logs to go into one file, set redirect_stderr=false.

  ^ Make sure no duplicate section headers